ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 ## Conclusion

 I tried to touch on all parts of the spare tire acquisition and mounting process in this post.
-Decrease the chance of being stranded on the side of the road or trail by pairing your Toyota Corolla Cross Hybrid with a spare tire.
+Decrease the chance of being stranded on the side of the road or trail by pairing your Toyota Corolla Cross Hybrid with a spare tire and [mount]({% link store.md %}).

 ### Supporting More Designs